 IF YOU ARE IN DANGER PLEASE PHONE 999

-Natasha Saunders is an active advocate and campaigner against domestic abuse after suffering eight years of sexual, mental, physical, economic and emotional abuse as well as coercive control.
-She is committed to raising awareness the long ranging effects of Domestic Abuse both on a personal level and as a society.
+Natasha Saunders is an active campaigner and independent consultant for causes against domestic abuse after suffering eight years of sexual, mental, physical, economic and emotional abuse as well as coercive control.
+She is committed to raising awareness of the far reaching effects of Domestic Abuse, both on a personal level and in wider society.

 Since her perpetrator was found guilty on three counts of rape and one of sexual assault by penetration in 2018, Natasha has joined forces with Refuge, a UK Charity for women and children, against domestic abuse and helped raise vital awareness as well as much needed funds for this exceptional cause.